Ian2020/ledgerawk/README.md

 ### To Do

-* The order is backwards!
-  * I think we need an interim step where we convert whatever to a format:
-    `dateSEPdescriptionSEPamount`
-    ...so we can sort properly.
 * We still got spaces on the end of amounts
 * Allow comments in .ledgerimport
 * See the todos in the script files
 * Make clipboard work
 * Make it work as above!
-Just one command instead of ledgerimport and postings.sh
+Just one command
 * Add a whole bunch of test cases
 * Allow optional institution in .ledgerimport file if we want to keep regex scoped that way (maybe wait till we have a need for this)